 Day - 10

-Location: Puerto Maldonado (Amazon Jungle) - This morning starts nice an early with a transfer to Lima airport at approximately 5.30 am.
-Fly from Lima to Puerto Maldonado today, which should take around three hours, including a 30-45 minute stop in Cusco (During this stop you will not disembark the plane).
-The flight will arrive into Puerto Maldonado airport just before midday.
+Location: Puerto Maldonado (Amazon Jungle) - This morning starts nice an early with a transfer to Lima Airport at approximately 5.30 am.
+Fly from Lima to Puerto Maldonado today, which should take around 3 hours, including a 30-45 minute stop in Cusco (during this stop you will not disembark the plane).
+The flight will arrive into Puerto Maldonado airport just before 12 pm (midday).
 Take a short drive to the lodge's office in town.
-Upon arrival at the jungle lodge office you will be provided with a small duffle bag to pack your personal items required for the duration of your jungle stay.
+Upon arrival, you will be provided with a small duffle bag to pack your personal items required for the duration of your jungle stay.
 The remainder of your items will be stored securely in the office.
-From the office it's about an hour drive to the Port of Inferno.
+From the office it's about an hours' drive to the Port of Inferno.
 Leave civilisation behind and venture deep into the Amazon rainforest by motorised canoe, up river to your jungle lodge in the Madre de Dios region.
 During the boat journey you will be given a packed lunch provided by the lodge.
-Upon arrival at the lodge it's a 15-20 minute walk, you won't be required to carry your bags.
-Once you arrive there is time to unpack and unwind before a short orientation and briefing.
-After dinner your local jungle guide will take you out into the jungle on a night walk.
+Upon arrival at the lodge it's a 15-20 minute walk, and you won't be required to carry your bags.
+Once you arrive, there is time to unpack and unwind before a short orientation and briefing.
+After dinner your local guide will take you out into the jungle on a night walk.

 Day - 11

-Location: Puerto Maldonado (Amazon Jungle) - This morning starts nice and early.
-At about 430am you will visit the Oxbow Lake.
+Location: Puerto Maldonado (Amazon Jungle) - Embrace another early start (approximately 4.30 am) and visit the Oxbow Lake.
 The activity begins with a walk through the jungle.
 It will take you approximately 30-40 minutes to reach the Lake.
 Once at the Lake you’ll board a catamaran to take a slow ride around.
 Keep your eyes peeled for Squirrel Monkey troops that sometimes forage in bushes at the edge of the lake.
 Overhead, spectacular Scarlet and Red and Green Macaws and parrots are a regularly seen as they fly over the Lake.
-After the boat ride you’ll take the same path back to the lodge, arriving late morning at approximately 11am depending on the groups pace.
-Soon after you’ll head back out on a 20 minute walk through the rainforest to a clay lick frequented by 7 to 10 species of parrots and parakeets.
+After the boat ride you’ll take the same path back to the lodge, arriving late morning at approximately 11 am, depending on the group's pace.
+Soon after you’ll head back out on a 20-minute walk through the rainforest to a clay lick visited by 7 to 10 species of parrots and parakeets.
 While watching from a blind, you’ll be able to get very close to view the Dusky-headed and Cobalt-winged Parakeets, Chestnut-fronted Macaws with Mealy, Yellow-crowned, Blue-headed, and Orange-cheeked Parrots.
 After this you’ll walk back to the lodge for lunch.
 There will some free time until mid-afternoon when you’ll head out for the final activity of the day.
-A twenty minute boat ride downriver from the lodge brings you to Centro Nape, a traditional community clinic that produces medicines from rainforest plants and administers them to patients who either cannot afford to receive treatment in town or prefer traditional medicines An Eseeja nativa from the Community of Infierno will take you on a unique tour of Centro Nape to explain the uses of various medicinal plants.
+A 20-minute boat ride downriver from the lodge brings you to Centro Nap – a traditional community clinic that produces medicines from rainforest plants and administers them to patients who either cannot afford to receive treatment in town or prefer traditional medicines.
+An Eseeja nativa from the Community of Infierno will take you on a unique tour of Centro Nape to explain the uses of various medicinal plants.
 Head back to the lodge around 6 pm and enjoy some free time before dinner.
 After dinner head out on an optional night jungle walk.

 Day - 12

-Location: Cusco - This morning at about 8 am travel back to Puerto Maldonado before taking a short flight (approximately 35 minutes) to Cusco.
+Location: Cusco - This morning at approximately 8 am, travel back to Puerto Maldonado before taking a short flight (approximately 35 minutes) to Cusco.
 The flight will arrive into Cusco at approximately 1.30 pm.
-After settling in at the hotel, embark on a casual walking tour around the hotel and Plaza de Armas with your tour leader.
+After settling in at the hotel, embark on a orientation walk around the hotel and Plaza de Armas with your group leader.
 This tour will also include a visit to the Cusco Cathedral with specialist guide, Professor Alfredo Hinojoza Galvez.
 Alfredo was born and raised in the city of Cusco.
 He studied at the National College of Sciences of Cusco and later studied Administration and Tourism at National University San Antonio Abad del Cusco (NUSAAC), where he graduated in 1983.
 He then pursued a Masters in Colonial Art at NUSAAC.
 Alfredo has served as Dean of the College of Tourism and he has published eight books, including a guidebook for the Touristic Tour of the East Valley.
 Alfredo is considered an icon among colonial art and tourism students for his impressive career spanning 30 years.
-Alfredo will be uniquely placed to offer special insight into Cusco Cathedral, which is also a UNESCO World Heritage site.
+Alfredo will be uniquely placed to offer special insight into Cusco Cathedral, which is also a World Heritage-listed site.